vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/docs/examples/changing_hardware_version.md

 ## Background

-By default, node images use the hardware version(`VMX`) 17.
+By default, node images use the hardware version(`VMX`) 17 defined in [default-args.j2][default-args](Windows uses hardware version 18 by default defined in [default-args-windows.j2][default-args-windows]).
 Please refer to the below documents to learn more about the hardware version and its compatibility with the vSphere environment.

 - [Hardware Features Available with Virtual Machine Compatibility Settings](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vm-administration/GUID-789C3913-1053-4850-A0F0-E29C3D32B6DA.html)
 - [ESXi/ESX hosts and compatible virtual machine hardware versions list](https://kb.vmware.com/s/article/2007240)